se1-1314/xiast-docs/management/project/spmp.md

 * * *

-1 Overview
+Overview
 ===========

-1.1 Project Summary
+Project Summary
 --------------------
-###1.1.1 Purpose, scope, and objectives
+###Purpose, scope, and objectives

 The main purpose of this project is to create a working scheduling webapplication with specific support for mobile devices like smartphones and tablets that enables (authorized) users to query their personal course/final schedule and notifies them about last-minute changes.
 We will call this application:  `Xiast`*(**X**iast **i**s **a** **s**cheduling **t**ool)* More specific requirements can be found in the [SRS](#SRS) (Software Requirements Specification) document.